codio-content/R4DS/README.md

 ## Licensing
 R for Data Science is an Open Educational Resource (OER).
 It is available under the [Creative Commons Attribution-NonCommercial-NoDerivs 3.0 License](https://creativecommons.org/licenses/by-nc-nd/3.0/us/)

-This title is licensed from O'Reilly fro commercial purposes.
+This title is licensed from O'Reilly for commercial purposes.